lovenets/CS-notebook/leetcode/Top Interview Questions.md

 **Recap**

-For any number n, doing a bit-wise AND of n and n - 1 flips the least-significant 1-bit in n to 0.
+- Bit manipulation trick 2: For any number n, $n AND (n-1)$ will flip the least-significant 1-bit in n to 0.

 ## [204.
 Count Primes](<https://leetcode.com/problems/count-primes/>)